fhunleth/nerves_init_gadget/README.md

 * Over-the-air firmware updates using `nerves_firmware_ssh`
 * Easy setup of Erlang distribution to support remsh, Observer and other debug and tracing tools
-* A ssh IEx console.
+* Access to the IEx console via ssh
 * IEx helpers for a happier commandline experience
 * Logging via [ring_logger](https://github.com/nerves-project/ring_logger)
 * [shoehorn](https://github.com/nerves-project/shoehorn)-aware instructions to